-Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United Microsoft Corporation and Power BI are trademarks or registered trademarks or registered trademarks of Microsoft Corporation and Power BI are trademarks or registered trademarks orStates and/or other countries.

 This document is Syntellis Performance Solutions, LLC Confidential Information.
-This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Syntellis Performance Solutions, LLC.
+This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Syntellis $Performance \, Solutions, \, LLC. \,$

 Copyright © 2020 Syntellis Performance Solutions, LLC.
 All rights reserved.
-Updated: 9/2/2020
+Updated: 12/7/2020